bcgov/Capstone-2026/README.md

 ![alt text](image-10.png)

-When logged in admin or product owners may make new forms and view existing created forms.
+When logged in product owners and other authorized users may make new forms and view existing created forms.

 ![alt text](image-8.png)

-Admin and product owners can select question type and customize heavily to gather relevant data.
+Product owners and other authorized users can select question type and customize heavily to gather relevant data.

 ![alt text](image-11.png)

-Forms saved have form ids which are connected to the users id.
-This is why the user must sign in to use the dashboard.
+Each saved form is assigned a unique form ID and associated with the product owner who created it.
+Users must sign in to the dashboard so that they can securely access and manage only the forms they have permission to view.

 ![alt text](image-12.png)

-Product users can then see their own forms and edit them in the database.
+Product owners can view and manage their forms through the dashboard, including editing existing forms.

 ![alt text](image-13.png)

-Edited forms that are out of date will show as invalid
+Edited forms that are out of date will show as inactive

 ![alt text](image-14.png)